paleobot/pbot-static/How To/Reference.md

 **Year** – The year (include all four digits) in which the book was published.

-**PBDB ID** – If the reference already exists in the Paleobiology Database, then this field stores the reference’s PBDB identification number.
-If the reference does not exist already in PBDB, this field may be left blank.
+**PBDB ID** – If the Reference already exists in the Paleobiology Database, then this field stores the Reference’s PBDB identification number.
+If the Reference does not exist already in PBDB, this field may be left blank.
 See instructions at the beginning of this document (above Journal article) for instructions on searching PBDB.

 **Authors** – Link each author’s Person node to the Reference.
 The “Order” field allows you to enter author order (numbers only).
 Click the magnifying glass to bring up a PBot search for Person nodes, enter search information, and choose the correct Person.
 Click “ADD AUTHORS” to search for the next author’s Person node.
 Make sure to enter all authors.